-Our lab uses the nematode C. elegans to study the molecular, neuronal, and evolutionary
+Our lab uses the nematode C. elegans and the crayfish P. virginalis to study the molecular, neuronal, and evolutionary

 underpinnings of behavior.
 We apply these insights to the study of neural and

 muscular pathologies.
 Our approach is integrative and combines forward and

 reverse genetics, immunohistochemistry, calcium imaging, optogenetics, and

 We currently focus on three main topics: 1) magnetic field detection and orientation, 2) the etiology and prevention of degeneration during Duchenne muscular dystrophy, and 3) the adaptation of modern molecular techniques to crustacean neuroscience.
 Additionally, teams of undergraduate researchers in our lab also conduct independent research in other topics including: a) investigating the effects of Martian gravity and magnetic field on terrestrial organisms; b) determining the usefulness of nematodes in the study of Angelman syndrome; and studying the role of mechanoreceptors in c) proprioception, and d) locomotion.

 Many organisms detect and use the magnetic field of

 the earth to navigate their environment.
 While much progress has been made in